StefanKandlbinder/lufti/readme.md

 ## Data

-The Sensor ID is stored via Local Storage, so by clearing the website data or updating the browser, your id will get lost.
+The Sensor ID is stored via Local Storage, so by clearing the website data or updating the browser, your Sensor ID will get lost.